jman4747/memos/ORG-4_Engineering_Process.md

 ## Season Goals

-Prior to the start of the season, the team shall document its goals for the upcoming season.
-After the season begins, the team shall set more specific goals that refer to the game and extend the goals documented before the start of the season.
+After the season begins, the team shall set more specific goals that refer to the game and extend the [Team Goals](#team-goals) documented before the start of the season.

 ## Handling Analysis